 We put together a list of the best places to visit in Sarasota if you’re a first-timer and love trying new things.

-Britt’s Tips: Throughout the post, we included tips from our friend Brittany, a Sarasota local.
+Britt’s Tip: Throughout the post, we included tips from our friend Brittany, a Sarasota local.
 She grew up traveling domestically and internationally even before she reached a year old.
 She has continued that passion throughout her life and career, visiting over 40 countries, 40 states, and 5 continents.
 You can find her on Instagram here (and in a jump photo with Jacob below!).

-7 Fun Things to Do in Sarasota Florida
+7 Fun THings to Do in Sarasota Florida

 1. Myakka River State Park

-Entrance Fee: $6 per vehicle
+ntrance Fee: $6 per vehicle

 Boat Tour: $20 for adults, $12 for kids